mesosphere-backup/ansible-dcos/README.md

-# Deploy DC/OS using Terraform and/or Ansible
+# Deploy DC/OS using Ansible

 ## Overview

 Infrastructure for Cloud Providers is bootstrapped with Terraform.

-Ansible playbook installs Open or Enterprise DC/OS and is supposed to run on CentOS 7.
+Ansible playbook installs Open or Enterprise DC/OS to infrastucture On-Premises/Cloud Providers and is supposed to run on CentOS 7.
 The installation steps are based on the [Advanced Installation Guide][mesosphere-install] of DC/OS.

 ## Getting Started